 Controlling their reactions is difficult, resulting in reckless behavior or angry outbursts.
 They may have difficulty relaxing, falling asleep, or concentrating.

 Children feel detached from their body as if in a dream.
 They also feel that the world is unreal.

 Diagnosis of a stress disorder is based on a history of a frightening, horrifying traumatic event followed by characteristic symptoms.

 For acute stress disorder or posttraumatic stress disorder to be diagnosed, the symptoms must cause substantial distress or prevent children from functioning normally.

 Acute stress disorder is diagnosed if symptoms last 3 days up to 1 month.
 Posttraumatic stress disorder is diagnosed if symptoms last more than 1 month.

 - Behavioral therapy

 - Sometimes drugs

 Supportive psychotherapy may help.
+Trauma-focused therapy is a specific approach to therapy that recognizes and emphasizes understanding how the traumatic experience impacts a child’s mental, behavioral, emotional, physical, and spiritual well-being.
 Therapists reassure children that their response is valid but encourage them to face their memories (as a form of exposure therapy).
-Exposure therapy (see Treatment), a type of behavioral therapy, can be used to systematically desensitize children to situations that cause them to reexperience the event.
+Exposure therapy, a type of behavioral therapy, can be used to systematically desensitize children to situations that cause them to reexperience the event.

 Children with acute stress disorder usually fare better than those with posttraumatic stress disorder, but children with either disorder benefit from early treatment.